 We recommend you have it inspected by a consultant specialized in sanitary engineering.
 We would like to point out that the Municipality of Chelsea cannot guarantee the compliance, longevity and proper functioning of the septic system.

-We ask that you send your request by email.
+We ask that you send your request at email@example.com.
 A delay of approximately 10 business days should be expected to process the request.

 In Chelsea, various types of septic systems may be installed on the territory depending on the topography, land dimensions and soil composition.